 - Walton Bean and James Rawls, California: An Interpretive History (any recent edition)

 - William Strunk, Jr. and E.B.
 White, The Elements of Style (Free ebook via SFSU Library)

 - Kate Turabian, A Manual for Writers of Research Papers

 All required books are available at the student bookstore, on reserve in the SFSU library, and via online book outlets like Amazon.com and Abebooks.com new and used (~$5 to $10).
-Some may be available via ebook through the SFSU library or local public libraries.
+Some can also be found in the SFSU library and local public libraries.

 Student Learning Objectives